 Early in the fifth year, both women exercised their options.
 Later that year, the company disclosed a sales downturn and the stock tanked!

 One of the women made a tax planning transaction that eliminated her tax liability.
 The other one was stuck with a huge alternative minimum tax.
 She didn’t have the cash to pay the tax, had to liquidate all of her assets, declared bankruptcy and had to start all over again.

 Although stories like this seem incredible, they happen every day.
 The fact is, employee stock options can be a loaded gun.
 Employees often “shoot themselves in the foot” with unwise decisions about their options.

 How can you find the information you need to avoid a tax disaster?

-Read Michael Gray, CPA’s Option Alert newsletter.
+Read Michael Gray, CPA’s Tax & Business Insight newsletter.
 Each issue includes the latest tax developments for employee stock options, plus questions from our readers with answers.
 You can visit our archive of past issues here.